janscience/adaptationprimer/filter/README.md

 inverse of the duration of the segments, i.e. `nfft*dt`.
 This is the period of a sine fitting into the segment.
 The larger `nfft`, the longer the segment, the higher the frequency resolution.
-Choose for `nfft` values that are powers of two, for this the Fourier transformation is most efficient.
+Choose for `nfft` values that are powers of two.
+For those the Fourier transformation is most efficient.
 Start with `nfft=2**10`.
-Needless to say that you stimulus needs to contain at least this many samples.
+Needless to say that your stimulus needs to contain at least this many samples.
 Better are at least five times more.
+The more data are provided to the `welch()` function, the higher the number of segments that can be averaged, the better (less noisy) the estimate of the spectrum.

 The maximum frequency returned is half the sampling rate.
 This is the Nyquist theorem.
 To be able to detect a sine wave of a give frequency,